Transcendental Minimal Model Program for Projective Varieties: Proof of the main results

 Let $h:X\dasharrow Z$ be the induced meromorphic map.
 We claim that $h$ is a morphism.
 To see this, let $C\subset X'$ be a curve that is $\nu $-vertical but not $g$-vertical.
 Then

 This is impossible, so no such curves exist.
 By the rigidity lemma, it follows that $h$ is a morphism.
 But then $K_X+B+\bbeta_X\equiv h^*\omega $, i.e. $K_X+B+\bbeta_X$ is semiample. \end{proof}

-A special case of this corollary is the following version of the Conjecture \ref{c-tossati} for projective varieties. \begin{corollary} Let $(X, B)$ be a projective klt pair and $\alpha\in H^{1,1}_{\BC}(X)$ a nef class.
-If $\alpha-(K_X+B)$ is nef and big, then there is a proper surjective morphism $f:X\to Z$ with connected fibers to a normal projective variety $Z$ with rational singularities such that $\alpha=f^*\omega_Z$ for some smooth K\"ahler form $\omega_Z$ on $Z$. \end{corollary}
+As an application of this corollary we get the following version of the Conjecture \ref{c-tossati} for projective varieties. \begin{corollary} Let $(X, B)$ be a projective klt pair and $\alpha\in H^{1,1}_{\BC}(X)$ a nef class.
+If $\alpha-(K_X+B)$ is nef and big, then there is a projective surjective morphism $f:X\to Z$ with connected fibers to a normal projective variety $Z$ with rational singularities such that $\alpha=f^*\omega_Z$ for some smooth K\"ahler form $\omega_Z$ on $Z$. \end{corollary}